-You’ve found the perfect sweater, jeans, top and you’re desperate to try it out.
+You’ve found the perfect dress, sweater, jeans, top and you’re desperate to wear it out.
 And if you’re anything like me, to wash it would take days- probably can’t tumble dry it, the weather will be crappy.
-Surely it won’t matter if I wear it just once….
+Surely it won’t matter if I wear it just once?

 We’d recommend taking a look at this article by Elle which looks into the subject in more detail including the potential skin conditions unwashed clothing can cause and the type of chemicals they use in the process, it’s pretty scary stuff!